alpha-z-relative Renyi entropies: Limiting case

 and so on either until $\mu_1\mu_2\cdots\mu_r$ has been obtained, or no further linearly independent vectors can be added to the set.
 That is, the process stops at $\mu_1\mu_2\cdots \mu_s$, where $s$ is the rank of $\Pi_\rho \sigma$ (clearly, $s\le r$).

 By successive divisions we then find the separate $\mu_i$, for $i=1,2,\ldots,s$.
 What we are after is the sum of these $\mu_i$, and this sum is simply given by

-A convenient way to find these linearly independent vectors is to use Gaussian elimination, under the guise of the Row-Echelon normal Form (REF) procedure (see e.g.~\cite{LinAlg}).
+A convenient way to find these linearly independent vectors is to use Gaussian elimination, under the guise of the Row-Echelon normal Form (REF) procedure (well-known from any introductory Linear Algebra course).
 The indices $i_j$ of the formula are the column indices of those columns that contain a row-leading entry (that is, the first non-zero entry in some row) in the row-echelon normal form of the matrix $\Pi_\rho U$.

 We have therefore proven: \be \lim_{\alpha\to 0}f_{\alpha,\alpha}(\rho||\sigma) = \sum_{j=1}^s \lambda_{i_j}, \ee where the $\lambda_i$ are the eigenvalues of $\sigma$, and the indices $i_j$ can be found from the following procedure: calculate the row-echelon form $R$ of the matrix $\Pi_\rho U$ (expressed in an eigenbasis of $\rho$).
 For every row of $R$, determine at which column the first non-zero entry appears; these column indices are the sought values of $i_j$ and $s$ is the number of non-zero rows in $R$.